RiskIQ/python_api/README.rst

 Versions before 0.2.7 have been mostly base implementation and bug fixes.
 We do not recommend using anything less than 0.2.7.

+:0.4.3:
+    Fixed issue where Python 2.6 sys.version_info is a tuple, not namedtuple.
+:0.4.2:
+    Fixed config bug
 :0.4.1:
     Disable httplib if in Python 3+
 :0.4.0: